WHAT WE DO

 - Equality: we believe in making a tangible impact on gender equality by positively championing for equal pay, leadership opportunities and comparable superannuation entitlements for Australian women.

 - History: born out of the profit-for-member super sector, our identity is defined by our heritage.
-Improving retirement outcomes of women in sin our DNA and we are committed to supporting the sector and the aligned service providers that help us achieve this goal.
+Improving retirement outcomes of women is in our DNA and we are committed to supporting the sector and the aligned service providers that help us achieve this goal.

 - Career development: we are passionate about inspiring and empowering our members to achieve their aspirations.
 By delivering personal and professional development opportunities, we increase leadership potential and facilitate career-changing networking connections.